-Due to ease way of obtaining large online data, data mining (here web mining) has become an interesting issue for e-commerce, especially for exploring purchasing trends by analyzing customers’ market baskets.
-This involves finding a relationship between bought products by imaging and discovering links using simple rules, known as the rules of association.
-Market basket analysis can effectively present the offer of products, create more effective promotions and develop more efficient marketing campaigns – in brief helps increase profits and improve competitiveness.
+Due to ease of obtaining large online data, data mining (here web mining) has become an interesting issue for e-commerce, especially for exploring purchasing trends by analyzing customer market baskets.
+This involves finding a relationship between purchased products by discovering links using simple rules, known as the rules of association.
+Market basket analysis can effectively present product offers, create more effective promotions and develop more efficient marketing campaigns.
+Simply put, they help increase profits and improve competitiveness.

 Construction of association rules

 But let’s start with a simple example: [frozen pizza ] → [ketchup].
-This rule assumes that if a customer bought a frozen pizza there is a substantial likelihood that it will buy a ketchup.
+This rule assumes that if a customer bought a frozen pizza there is a substantial likelihood that it will buy ketchup.
 Of course, it is not necessarily true one hundred percent of the time.
-The fact that these two products are strongly linked decide specific indicators which define quality rules.
+The fact that these two products are strongly linked determine specific indicators which define quality rules.

 Measures of quality rules

-Market basket analysis in e-shop
+Market basket analysis in e-shops

 - Cyclic association rules take into account the repeatability/cyclical nature of purchases over time and thereby customize the appearance of the website to the customer.

 - Inter-transactional association rules do not look for dependencies in a single transaction but examine the relationship between purchases made in a certain period of time.
 These rules take into account the context of shopping (eg. time, place, customers), which is ignored in the intra-transactional rules.
 They aim to find sequences of events.

-Often jokingly data mining is characterized not as “the search for rules in the database”, but as “mining for dollars”, because given rules help increase profits – surely this is in the case of market basket analysis.
-It allows you to optimize marketing campaigns by identifying the probability of purchase of individual products, develop effective methods for cross-selling (selling a product or service to the customer associated with the purchase of another) and up-selling (selling more expensive products versions).
+The most important are the relevant data Data mining is often characterized not as “the search for rules in the database”, but as “mining for dollars”, because it helps to increase profits.
+It allows you to optimize marketing campaigns by identifying the probability of the purchase of individual products, develop effective methods for cross-selling (selling a product or service to the customer associated with the purchase of another) and up-selling (selling more expensive product versions).
 It is necessary to know customers’ buying habits if you want to construct an offer consistent with their expectations.
-The key is having the right data – in their acquisition and analysis helps Synerise platform.
+The key is having the right data – Synerise helps in their acquisition and analysis.

-With Synerise you can collect data from various points of contact and gather them in one place.
-Important in market basket analysis transactional data you will gain from both: online and local stores, thanks to integration with the POS.
-After finding high quality rules you can easily reach with a suitable offer each customer with dynamic content available on the site (in the form of banners and pop-ups) and e-mail.
+With Synerise you can collect data from various points of contact and gather them in one place.You will gain transactional data needed for market basket analysis from both online and local stores, thanks to integration with the POS.
+After finding high quality rules you can easily reach each customer with a suitable offer with dynamic content available on the site (in the form of banners and pop-ups) and e-mail.
 You can also profile the message based on customer segments.
-And if, despite a personalized offer, your customers will add products to the market basket, but do not decide to buy them, you can send them an e-mail with abandoned basket and a discount to encourage them to complete the transaction.
+And if, despite a personalized offer, your customers add products to the market basket but don’t buy them, you can automatically send them an e-mail regarding items in the abandoned basket and a discount to encourage them to complete the transaction.